JosephiusX/Microservices/blog/infra/README.md

 Once we delete deployment, the pods go away

-we remove the version number from the post-depl.yaml now it defaults to the latest if we build the file.
+# Cluster Ip

+build an Image for the event bus:

+    in event-bus dir:
-    rebuild the posts image in the posts directory: docker build -t josephius/posts .
+        docker build -t josephiusx/event-bus .

+Push the image to Docker Hub:

+    in event-bus:
+        docker push josephiusx/event-bus

+Create a deployment for Event Bus:

+    in infra/k8s touch:
+        event-bus-depl.yaml
+            we can copy contents from post.yaml file then replace instances of 'posts' with 'event-bus'

+Create a cluster IP service for event-Bus and Posts:

+    in k8s:
+        kubectl apply -f event-bus-depl.yaml

+    verify that it worked:
+        kubectl get pods

+we co-locate the config for event-bus-srv in event bus-depl.yaml

+    update event-bus-depl.yaml.
+In k8s:
-    in the k8s dir we run the yaml file again: kubectl apply -f posts.yaml
+        kubectl apply -f event-bus-depl.yaml

-    back in my posts terminal:
-        docker push josephius/posts
+restart deployment:

+    k rollout restart deployment event-bus-depl